Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: Consistency tests

 \subsection{Relation between $M_\mathrm{r}$ and $M_\ast$}

 To account for possible luminosity evolution, we convert galaxy magnitudes ($M_\mathrm{r}$) to stellar masses ($M_\ast$) in three redshift intervals: $0.01 \leqslant z < 0.2$, $0.2 \leqslant z < 0.5$, and $0.5 \leqslant z < 1.0$.
-Starting from the COSMOS2020 CLASSIC catalog \citep{Weaver2022COSMOS2020}, we employ the \texttt{CIGALE} code \citep{Burgarella2005Star, Noll2009Analysis, Boquien2019CIGALE} to perform spectral energy distribution (SED) fitting for each galaxy and derive stellar masses as the median values of their posterior probability distributions.
-The COSMOS2020 catalog also provides stellar masses estimated using \texttt{LePhare} \citep{Arnouts2002Measuring, Ilbert2006Accurate}, based on configurations different from ours.
+Starting from the COSMOS2020 CLASSIC catalogue \citep{Weaver2022COSMOS2020}, we employ the \texttt{CIGALE} code \citep{Burgarella2005Star, Noll2009Analysis, Boquien2019CIGALE} to perform spectral energy distribution (SED) fitting for each galaxy and derive stellar masses as the median values of their posterior probability distributions.
+The COSMOS2020 catalogue also provides stellar masses estimated using \texttt{LePhare} \citep{Arnouts2002Measuring, Ilbert2006Accurate}, based on configurations different from ours.
 Our comparison between the two estimates shows no systematic offset over the range $10^7 \lesssim M_\ast / M_\odot \lesssim 10^{11}$.

 To eliminate potential flux calibration differences among the COSMOS, HSC, and DESI surveys, we cross-match COSMOS2020 galaxies with HSC photometry at $z \geqslant 0.2$ and with DESI photometry at $z < 0.2$, obtaining corresponding $M_\ast$–$M_\mathrm{r}$ relations, as shown in Figure~\ref{fig:mr2sm}.
-Green, orange, and purple colors represent the three successively increasing redshift bins.
+Black, blue and vermillion colours represent the three successively increasing redshift bins.
 For each redshift bin, the probability density distribution is shown as contours enclosing 10\%, 50\%, 80\%, and 95\% of the sample, with outliers plotted individually.
 The overall distribution deviates from a single linear relation.
 Within each magnitude bin, we compute the median, 16th, and 84th percentiles of stellar mass, shown as error bars.
 At fixed stellar mass, galaxy luminosity systematically decreases toward lower redshift, consistent with passive evolution.
 These median relations are used to convert the magnitude bins in Figure~\ref{fig:oldfractionmrcomz} to stellar mass bins in Figure~\ref{fig:oldfractioncomz}.